JuanZuniga7/awesome-portfolio/src/content/home/project.md

 In this project, various approaches were taken to adhere to SOLID principles as needed.
 This is the only version of the portfolio that includes testing, aligning with the teachings in *Clean Code by Robert C. Martin.*
 As the book states:

 > Code without tests is not clean code.
 You can’t refactor without tests.
-If you can’t refactor, you can’t clean the code."
+If you can’t refactor, you can’t clean the code.

 It’s possible that other design patterns were implemented subconsciously; however, one thing is certain—if they were applied, it was because they were entirely necessary.